Santoshi-Giri/Temperature-Conversion/README.md

 # Temperature-Conversion
-Summary of Project
+#Summary of Project

-This is a simple program to convert temperatures.
+This is a simple C++ program which is written to convert Temperature.
+It converts temperature from Celsius to Fahrenheit and vice versa.